-IAR I-scope for I-jet plugs in between the I-jet in-circuit debugging probe and the target board.
-I-scope adds detailed current and voltage measurement capability to I-jet.
+IAR I-scope for I-jet/I-jet Trace plugs in between the I-jet/I-jet Trace in-circuit debugging probe and the target board.
+I-scope adds detailed current and voltage measurement capability to I-jet/I-jet Trace.
 These measurements can be done at any designated points on the target board and displayed in real time by the IAR C-SPY debugger.